mlibre/Wisdom-Hub/docusaurus/docs/blockchain/Ethereum/CLI.md

 ## Self Host Node

-### Geth, Clef, consensus client
+### Geth, Clef, Consensus client

 > `Geth` is Official implementation of the Ethereum execution layer in [Go](https://geth.ethereum.org/)

 `Geth` is a command-line interface for the Ethereum blockchain. `Geth` is an Ethereum client written in Go.
 This means running `Geth` turns a computer into an `Ethereum node`.
 Ethereum is a `peer-to-peer` network where information is shared directly between nodes rather than being managed by a central server.
 Every 12 seconds one node is randomly selected to generate a new block containing a list of transactions that nodes receiving the block should execute.
 This `block proposer` node sends the new block to its peers.
 On receiving a new block, each node checks that it is `valid` and adds it to their database.
 The sequence of discrete blocks is called a `blockchain`.
 The information provided in each block is used by Geth to `update` its `state`.
 `Clef` is an account management tool external to `Geth` itself that allows users to sign transactions.
-`Geth` also needs to be connected to a `consensus client` in order to function as an Ethereum node.
+`Geth` also needs to be connected to a `Consensus client` in order to function as an Ethereum node.

 ![Clef](./assets/clef.png)